 You'll see my live calendar on that page.

-You and I can check that our businesses are a good fit, and arrange a longer video call, or physical meeting (whichever is most appropriate at the time).
+You and I can check that our businesses are a good fit and arrange a longer video call, or physical meeting (whichever is most appropriate).

 Of course there's no obligation to buy anything, ever.